massimocaprinali/cloud-foundry-public/nodejs-updates.md

 ## October 23, 2014: Updated Node.js buildpack v1.6-20141013-1736

 * The Node.js buildpack now comes with [IBM SDK for Node.js v1.1.0.8](https://developer.ibm.com/node/sdk/).
 This update means you get a fully supported IBM Node.js runtime when you specify the latest stable Node.js runtime for your application, v0.10.32.
 This latest SDK comes with a fix for an issue with the embedded qs module that resulted in a denial-of-service.
-It also contains an updated version of the npm module and other improvements in the http and url modules.
+It also contains an updated version of the NPM module and other improvements in the http and url modules.
 For more details, see the [v0.10.32 Change Log](https://raw.githubusercontent.com/joyent/node/v0.10.32/ChangeLog).
 * The buildpack also contains a fix for a bug that was adding an incorrect index.html file in the customer’s application during deployment.

 ## September 30, 2014: Updated Node.js buildpack v1.4-20140908-1746